May 12th, 2017

 I remember saying to my friends “it’s so weird, but I’ve had a sore throat since high school, I can’t remember a time when it hasn’t hurt”.

-Fast forward to 2013, when I was in the full swing of my career having been employed consistently since I left school, and I’m holding down a full time office job for the NHS, and through sheer determination and the fact that my career is very important to me I’m coping.
+Fast forward to 2013, when I was in the full swing of my career having been employed consistently since I left school, and I’m holding down a full time office job for the NHS, and I’m coping.
 Just about coping.

 I am finding it hard to concentrate, I’m feeling like I struggle to stay awake during the day, and everything hurts.
 Just full body aching, like after you’ve done a really tough workout, except this was when I wasn’t exercising whatsoever (more on that another day).